 How do I get to Island Abodes?

-St. John does not have an airport; therefore you will need to fly into St. Thomas (airport code: STT).
-After you land in St. Thomas, you will need to take a taxi to Red Hook, which is where you will get on a ferry to Cruz Bay, St. John.
+St. John does not have an airport; therefore, you will need to fly into St. Thomas (airport code: STT).
+After you land in St. Thomas, you will need to take a taxi to Red Hook, which is where you will get on the ferry to Cruz Bay, St. John.
 Finding a taxi at the airport is simple; all you have to do is exit the airport and there will be several taxis waiting for you.
 The cost for the taxi to the ferry in Red Hook is $15 per person for a shared taxi.
 There is an added charge of $3 per large bag.
 Purses, backpacks and laptop bags are free of charge.
 The taxi ride is approximately 30-60 minutes.
 Times vary based on the number of stops made prior to arriving at Red Hook, as well as traffic.
 Private taxis are also available at a cost of $90, all inclusive.
 Ferries depart Red Hook every hour on the hour.
 The cost of the ferry is $7 one way.
 There is an added charge of $4 per large bag.
 Purses, backpacks and laptop bags are free of charge.
 The ferry ride takes approximately 15 minutes.

 How many towns are on St. John?